-Another step to have a healthier barbecue is lighten up the salt by marinating or rubbing spices, olive oil and fresh herbs on the meat, fish or poultry.
-On the other hand, this is useful for salad dressings that are often laden with preservatives and sugar.
+Another step to have a healthier barbecue is to lighten up the salt by marinating or rubbing spices, olive oil and fresh herbs on the meat, fish or poultry.
+On the other hand, this is useful for salad dressings often laden with preservatives and sugar.
 If you want to look for healthier varieties, all you need is about one tablespoon for each pound of food.
 You can try the Broil King Barbecue seasoning in our store.

 Serve healthier snacks and dips

-Ditch the traditional fatty sides such as baked beans, coleslaw with lots of mayonnaise and the bag of potato chips.
+Ditch the traditional fatty sides such as baked beans, coleslaw with lots of mayonnaise and a bag of potato chips.
 Avoid their saturated fats, added sugars and sodium and try healthier homemade sauces such as raw vegetables like carrot, celery sticks and tomatoes served with a delicious low-fat dip.
 Prepare healthier sauces and dips like chimichurri, guacamole or pico de gallo.

 Keep count on the alcohol

 Skip the coke and drink lots of water while you are out in the sun.
 Refresh yourself by adding fresh fruit and ice to your water.
-And of course, don’t be shy about drinking a beer or another liquor during your barbecue just don’t abuse alcohol.
+And of course, don’t be shy about drinking a beer or another liquor during your barbecue.
+Just don’t abuse alcohol.